borodust/notalone-again/README.md

 # NOTALONE: AGAIN

 You wake up nowhere in a galactic.
-Unknown lifeforms surrounds you, but your ol' pal "SHIPWRECK" is with you.
+Unknown lifeforms surround you, but your ol' pal "SHIPWRECK" is with you.

 SHOOT 'EM ALL!

 Lisp Game Jam 2019 entry